International Institute for Sustainable Development: Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF)

 The Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development emerged as a UN Type II partnership following the 2002 World Summit on Sustainable Development in Johannesburg, South Africa.
 It was originally established in 2005 by the Canadian and South African governments as the Global Dialogue on Mining/Metals and Sustainable Development.
 IISD became the host of the IGF Secretariat as of October 2015.
 The current Director of the IGF is Greg Radford, who was appointed to the post in 2016.

 The IGF has over 80 members and holds its Annual General Meeting (AGM) every year to gather government officials and representatives from industry, academia, civil society, non-governmental, and international organizations for several days of sessions focused on mining governance and sustainable development.
 The AGM is held at the Palais des Nations in Geneva, Switzerland and hosted by the United Nations Conference on Trade and Development (UNCTAD).

 SDG Knowledge Hub

-The SDG Knowledge Hub is an online resource center for news and commentary regarding the implementation of the United Natio,ns’ 2030 Agenda for Sustainable Development and the Sustainable Development Goals.
+The SDG Knowledge Hub is an online resource center for news and commentary regarding the implementation of the United Nations’ 2030 Agenda for Sustainable Development and the Sustainable Development Goals.

 The SDG Knowledge Hub was launched in October 2016 and contains news, original commentary from IISD experts, and guest articles.
 The SDG Knowledge Hub also provides a calendar of upcoming events related to the 2030 Agenda.

 The Hub's coverage of the 2030 Agenda tracks the efforts underway in this area at all levels of governance, from communities to intergovernmental bodies.
 Its articles examine how this range of actors is pursuing the achievement of the Sustainable Development Goals, along with the challenges they face and the opportunities for collaboration that exist.
 It also looks to set the stage for the post-2030 discussion.